Steven Kwan Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Cardinals have a 4.34 team ERA that ranks 17th across all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.27).

-- The Cardinals rank 13th in baseball in home runs given up (56 total, 1.1 per game).
+- Cardinals pitchers combine to rank 11th in baseball in home runs surrendered (56 total, one per game).

+- The Cardinals are sending Montgomery (2-6) to the mound for his 11th start of the season.
+He is 2-6 with a 4.55 ERA and 52 strikeouts in 55 1/3 innings pitched.

+- In his most recent appearance on Monday, the left-hander went four innings against the Cincinnati Reds, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.